Constance Maynard

-Early life
+Early life and education

-Constance Maynard was born in 1849 in Highbury, Middlesex to an upper-middle-class family.
-She was one of four daughters and two sons of Henry Maynard (1800-1888) a South African merchant, and his wife Louisa née Hillyard (1806-1878).
-She grew up in Hawkhurst, Kent, in the house of Oakfield.
+Constance Maynard was born on 9 February 1849 at 17 Park Terrace in Highbury, Middlesex to an upper-middle-class family.
+She was one of four daughters and two sons of Louisa (née Hillyard) (1806-1878) and Henry Maynard (1800-1888) a South African merchant.
+Her mother had Huguenot ancestry.
+She grew up in Hawkhurst, Kent, in a house named Oakfield.
 Her two brothers attended boarding school, while she and her sisters were educated at home by governesses, except for one year at Belstead School in Suffolk.
 When their education was considered complete, she and her sisters cared for her invalid mother and did charitable work.
-Studies of Maynards autobiography reveal that she suppressed her carnal desires to "achieve salvation."
+Studies of Maynard's autobiography reveal that she suppressed her carnal desires to "achieve salvation".

-Education and career

-In 1872 at the age of 23, Constance Maynard enrolled at Hitchin College for women which was affiliated with the University of Cambridge and was to become Girton College in 1873.
+In 1872 at the age of 23, Constance Maynard enrolled at Hitchin College for women which was affiliated with the University of Cambridge and later became Girton College in 1873.
 She was the first woman to study the Moral Sciences tripos and in 1875 received the equivalent of a second class honours degree.